NeuroSTA/NeuroSTA/index.md

 title: "Home"
 ---

-# 🧠 Welcome to the NeuroSTA Lab
+# 🧠 Welcome to NeuroSTA

 **Neuroimaging and Speech using Transdiagnostic Approaches**